Marah-uwase/Git-search-app/README.md

 # Git-search-app
-This Project is used to show the life inspiring quotes.
+This project is about showing the user's repository list by searching his or her username.

 ## Technology used